Costco has a secret pricing weapon members need to know about

 Costco uses its house brand in a number of ways, In some cases, it simply knocks off name brands in areas like over-the-counter medicines.
 In other cases, the chain partners with name brands to offer Kirkland Signature products like whisky or wine where customers expect a certain level of quality but won't know the company producing the product.

 It's a recipe where Costco customers can be comfortable buying Kirkland Signature because they know the company has sourced it from high-end providers.
-That allows them to comfortably but these cheaper products which saves them money and keeps them loyal to the warehhouse club.
+That allows them to comfortably buy these cheaper products which saves them money and keeps them loyal to the warehouse club.

 Costco has good news for customers

 Costco has been one of the few retailers that has been extremely open about inflation.
-Galanti has shared that the warehouse clun has largely seen the effect of inflation disappear.
+Galanti has shared that the warehouse club has largely seen the effect of inflation disappear.

 "Well, talking to the buyers, we've seen, you know, even during the quarter, we saw the trend toward zero inflation versus the one.
 But at the end of the day, the buyers are looking at three to six months.
 They have, on the fresh food side, commodities-wise, they haven't seen a lot.
 There are a few things that are up and a few things that are down but no giant trend either way," he said.

-Galanti has talked in the past about how Costco has, in some cases, taken lower margins in order to not raise prices, With inflation hovering aroun zero, he has som e good news for members.
+Galanti has talked in the past about how Costco has, in some cases, taken lower margins in order to not raise prices, With inflation hovering around zero, he has some good news for members.

 "Look, as you have known us for a long time, we want to be the first to lower prices," he said.